makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 ![Wrigley Field](/images/IMG_8777.jpeg)
 *Wrigley Field, May 2022*

 Wrigley Field and its surrounding Wrigleyville were nothing short of beautiful.
-I had heard words of caution against Chicago in the spring, and I did not understand until then.
-As the freezing rain was pouring down on the Friendly Confines throughout the evening, I was amazed by the energy of the bleachers (some of whom were shirtless).
-I actually had to miss some of the game to warm up in the heated team store.
-I rushed to the airport to catch a flight for Boston Logan.
+I had heard words of caution against the windchills of Chicago in the spring, but coming from Toronto, I deeply underestimated the cold.
+As the freezing rain was pouring down on the Friendly Confines throughout the evening, I actually missed some of the game to warm up in the heated team store.
+I was amazed by the energy of the bleacher section despite the weather (some fans were shirtless).
+As the game ended, I followed the crowd to Addison Station and warmed myself up on the train to O'Hare.

+In Boston, I splurged on seats atop the 11-meter tall Green Monster.

 ## Leg 3: Seattle